liamzebedee/BrightID-API/README.md

 An application pushes a public key obtained through the interaction API to one or more [Brightside nodes](https://github.com/Brightside-Social/brightside-node), which then perform a verification check and publish the result.

 ## How it Works
 [Brightside nodes](https://github.com/Brightside-Social/brightside-node) store interactions, forming a social graph.
 By analyzing this graph, a node is able to determine whether or not a person can be verified as unique.
 When another application--such as a Basic Income application--wants to know whether a user is a unique individual in their system, they make a request to a Brightside node.
-Brightside nodes also protect systems against fake or duplicate accounts, known as _sybils_.
+Brightside nodes protect systems against fake or duplicate accounts, known as _sybils_.
 Node operators may earn money for their services.

 ---
 ## Contribute